swingbit/jira2gitlab/README.md

 # jira2gitlab

-`jira2gitlab` is a python script to import Jira projects into a Gitlab instance.
+`jira2gitlab` is a python script to import Jira Software projects into a Gitlab instance.

 At the time of this writing, Gitlab has a nice [Jira integration plugin](https://docs.gitlab.com/ee/integration/jira/).
 While it works well to _connect_ Gitlab to Jira, it is not (yet) suited to completely migrate projects and issues,